SAND working in partnership with:

 In the autumn of 2020, the (national) LGBT+ Switchboard reported a 24% increase in the numbers of people contacting their service and a 42% increase in calls from transgender or non-conforming individuals.

-In 2020-21, with help from Covid-19 Emergency Response funding from Shropshire Council, matched with our EMBRACE project, SAND was able to establish a relationship with Age UK Herefordshire & Worcestershire, alongside our existing partner AgeUK Shropshire, Telford & Wrekin, to develop and pilot a cross-county tele-friending service specifically for older and old LGBT+ people.
+In 2020-21, with help from Covid-19 Emergency Response funding from Shropshire Council, matched with our EMBRACE project, SAND was able to work with AgeUK Shropshire, Telford & Wrekin, to develop and pilot a tele-friending service specifically for older and old LGBT+ people.

 The project involved reviewing existing volunteer induction, training and handbooks; developing specific volunteer training and piloting this with staff.